Introduction: The Expensive Legacy of Outdated Systems

 A migration costs money.
 When does it flow back?
 Let's look at a fictional but realistic case study.

-Result: The investment has already paid for itself in the first year through additional sales and cost savings.
-From the second year onwards, the website generates a positive contribution margin.
+Result: The investment has already amortized in the first year.
+From the second year onwards, the website generates a direct profit.

 Chapter 5: Technical Aspects for Decision Makers